 John Philip Donisi is an attorney and civic volunteer.
 He has served in leadership roles for various nonprofits, including Preservation Austin, Envision Central Texas, and the Heritage Society of Austin.
 He and his family reside in the Snead-Rieck House, overlooking Shoal Creek and Custer’s Meadow.

 Adam works in wealth management as a Partner at AdvicePeriod.
 He advises a select group of high net worth individuals and family offices, helping them steward their wealth through intentional planning for their financial, tax, estate and investment needs.

 Rick is an Assistant County Attorney at the Travis County Attorney's Office.
 Rick also sits on a number of community boards, including the City's Parks & Recreation Board and the Ending Community Homelessness Coalition (ECHO).

-Univ. of Texas Representative
+University of Texas Representive

 Laura Bryant is a landscape architect at the Austin office of Design Workshop, with project experience ranging from large urban parks and national historic sites to post-industrial sites, streetscapes and residential design.

 Les works for the Texas Comptroller of Public Accounts and is a founding member of Trees for Pease .
 He's also on the 'Bored of Directors' for the Friends of the Forest, our partners who organize Eeyore's Birthday Party.

 Marianne has been an officer or on the board of the Old Enfield Homeowner’s Association since it’s inception, and has lived above Pease Park since 1980, witnessing the marvelous transformation of the Park first by Trees for Pease and now the Pease Park Conservancy.